 For the filling:

-- Prepare the topping.
-In a medium mixing bowl, mix together all of the topping ingredients.
-It will have the texture of wet sand.
+- In a medium mixing bowl, mix together all of the topping ingredients.
+It might be quite wet.

-- Place the crisp on a baking sheet to catch spills and bake for 30-35 minutes or until the topping is firm and the edges are bubbly.
-Let cool for 10 minutes and serve warm or room temperature.
-Can sit at room temperature, covered, for 1 day or refrigerated for up to 3 days.
+- Place the crisp on a baking sheet to catch spills and bake for 30 to 35 minutes or until the topping is firm and the edges are bubbly.
+Let cool for 1 hour, which will give the juice some time to thicken a little.